tadmccorkle/static-comments-with-firebase/README.md

 ```

 The allowed origins are the origins from which you want to process comment submissions.
 Staticman had this in the siteConfig, but it was easier for me to implement this way.
 You must include your submission origins for Comment Bot to work correctly.
 Do **not** include _https://_ or _http://_ in your allowed origins.
 The API will handle both cases.

+If you want to use post notifications (a little more information in the section [GitHub Pages Implementation](#github-pages-implementation) below) or a site email list (see [Site Mailing Lists](#site-mailing-lists) below for more information), include your Firebase app's origin and a hash salt string.

 The webhookSecret is optional - set it up if you want to ensure the requests to your webhook URL are valid (see the next section, [GitHub Pages Implementation](#github-pages-implementation), for more information).
 Remove it from the configuration file if you are not using it.
 If you want to test out development configurations without modifying your production configuration, just be sure to set your environment variable, `NODE_ENV`, appropriately.